 Let this cook for another few seconds over the heat and then slide the omelet out of the pan onto a plate.
 This is why it’s nice to have a good nonstick skillet.

 As you slide the omelet out, gently fold the omelet over and you’re done!

 Note that for my omelet, there might still be a tiny bit of undercooked egg in the omelet.
 I actually like this consistency in my omelet but if it weirds you out then fold the omelet over using a spatula in the pan and continue to cook it for another 30 seconds on each side.
 That will finish cooking the egg completely.

-Garnish the omelet with cilantro and hot sauce and serve it with chips!
+Garnish the Guacamole Omelet with cilantro and hot sauce and serve it with chips!